Preliminary Development Advice

 Do I need to submit a Development Application?

-Development generally falls into one of three categories; exempt development; complying development; or development requiring consent.
+Development generally falls into one of three categories:

-Development requiring consent requires a DA to be lodged and approved by Council before commencing works.
-A DA is a formal request for permission to carry out various types of development on a site, as it could potentially cause environmental / amenity impact, and therefore requires a merit assessment prior to determination of the proposal.
+Development requiring consent means a DA needs to be lodged and approved by Council before commencing works.
+A DA is a formal request for permission to carry out various types of development on a site, and therefore requires an assessment by Council prior to determination of the proposal.